 What does a Safety Consultant do?

 A Safety Consultant plays a crucial role in ensuring workplace safety.
 They assess work environments to identify potential hazards.
 This includes examining machinery, equipment, and processes.
-They work to prevent accidents and injuries.
-Safety Consultants develop safety policies and procedures.
-They train employees on safety practices.
-They also conduct safety audits and inspections.
-Their goal is to create a safer workplace for everyone.
+They develop safety protocols to prevent accidents.
+These protocols often include training programs for employees.
+Safety Consultants also conduct regular inspections to ensure compliance with safety regulations.
+They work closely with management to implement safety measures.
+Their goal is to create a safe and healthy work environment.

 How to become a Safety Consultant?